fog/fog/lib/fog/rackspace/docs/storage.md

 ## Copy File

-Cloud Files™ supports copying files.
-If you wanted to copy files into a container named "trip" with a name of "europe.jpg" you would do the following:
+Cloud Files supports copying files.
+To copy files into a container named "trip" with a name of "europe.jpg" do the following:

 	file.copy("trip", "europe.jpg")

-To move or rename a file, you would perform a copy operation and then delete the old file like so:
+To move or rename a file, perform a copy operation and then delete the old file:

 	file.copy("trip", "germany.jpg")
 	file.destroy